When you think of Canada, you probably think of a few main things (at least I do) - Tim Hortons, Hockey, Beavers, Justin Bieber, and Maple Syrup!

 The longer you boil, the higher the sugar content.

-What I love about maple syrup and its making of it is that it’s a completely natural product.
+What I love about maple syrup and its production is that it’s a completely natural product.

 There is no waste that goes into making maple syrup and the only by-products produced are the steam and smoke from burning the wood to boil the maple syrup.